aryarksub/NBA_3PT_Dep/README.md

 # NBA_3PT_Dep
-Analyzing dependence on 3PT in NBA
+Primary focus: Analyzing dependence on 3PT in NBA Secondary focus: Behavioral analysis of defenses when reacting to hot-hand-related offensive streaks